yugandharc9/modifymosquittoremotely/README.md

-# PrimeMQ
+# ModifyMosquittoRemotely
-PrimeMQ is MQTT cloud web service built in Django,Fabric.

-We are sharing how to modify hmosquitto configurations on remote servers distributedly.
+ModifyMosquittoRemotely is how to modify mosquitto configurations on remote servers distributedly through web appliation.

 Prerequisites:
 Django